itsa/itsa.github.io/_docs/vdom/index.md

 The previous example just updated the bolded-Node with the content "it was yesterday".
 The text "What a lovely day " and " don\'t you think?" are untouched.

 This simple example isn't that impressive.
 But a huge table would benefit a lot from the diffing-rendering, as well as an input-element that remains untouched.

+CAUTIOUS:
+You can use native propertysetter (like node.className), and they will update the vdom.
+But because this happens asynchr. (node.mutationobserver), the vdom isn't updated within its own eventcycle.
+Better use the added Element-methods which update the vdom right away